ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching: Experimental Results

-In our initial experiments, we attempted to train the ZipVoice-Dialog model directly from scratch using spoken dialogues.
+We attempted to train the ZipVoice-Dialog model from scratch using spoken dialogues.
 However, this approach consistently resulted in unintelligible speech.
 Specifically, while the generated audio sounded like human speech and could follow the style of the prompt speech, it failed to reflect the content of the input text.

-As illustrated in \autoref{tab:curriculum}, the model trained without curriculum learning (i.e., without initialization from the monologue ZipVoice model) demonstrated reasonable results in terms of speaker similarity (cpSIM) and UTMOS.
-This reflects that the generated speech retained human-like and could mimic the prompt speech.
+As illustrated in Table~\ref{tab:curriculum}, the model trained without curriculum learning (i.e., without initialization from the monologue ZipVoice model) demonstrated reasonable results in terms of speaker similarity (cpSIM) and UTMOS.
+This indicates that the generated speech remained human-like and could mimic the prompt's characteristics.
 Nevertheless, the output speech remained largely unintelligible, as evidenced by an exceptionally high WER.